 One of the simplest ways a woman can shorten her period is by exercising on a regular basis.
 Because exercising strengthens pelvic muscles and reduces the fat around your ovaries, it greatly helps in reducing the length of the menstrual cycle and lessening the effects of PMS.

 Sex and Masturbation

 Women have claimed that sex and masturbation are excellent ways to lessen the duration of their period.
 An orgasm can help relieve stress, release endorphins, and greatly reduce the pain of menstrual cramps.
-An orgasm contracts the uterus, aiding in the sloughing off of the uterine wall, and also releases endorphins which are natural painkillers and mood enhancers which help to soothe cramps, headaches, and mood issues.
+An orgasm contracts the uterus, aiding in the sloughing off of the uterine wall, and also releases endorphins which are natural painkillers and mood enhancers that help to soothe cramps, headaches, and mood issues.